Aiven-Open/klaw-docs/docs/docs/howto/authentication/third-party-account.rst

     klaw.enable.sso=true

-4. The below configuration in application.properties is required to enable Azure AD based authentication
+4. The below configuration is required to enable Azure AD based authentication

     Find the registration of the third party account like 'github' or 'twitter' or any other and replace registrationid with that id below. ::